jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (7) The Board must direct the Registrar to restore the entry in the Register relating to a social worker whose entry has been cancelled under this section if—
   (a) the social worker applies to the Board in writing to have the entry restored; and (b) the Board is satisfied that he or she intends to reside in New Zealand.
-(8) The direction to restore the entry may be made subject to the person's competence to practise social work being found satisfactory under Part 3.
+(8) The direction to restore the entry may be made subject to the person's competence to practise as a social worker being found satisfactory under Part 3.

 ### 132 Cancellation of registration on Board's direction
 (1) The Board may direct the Registrar to cancel the entry in the Register relating to a social worker, and give him or her notice of the cancellation, if it is satisfied that he or she—